 CHESTER HARLOWE RECUPERATED ALONE IN his formal study.
 He found more enjoyment in the holidays now that he had grandchildren, but he was still relieved when the festivities were over and he could return to the gentle habits of retirement.
-His post-celebratory thoughts drifted to his youngest son's new fiancée as he sipped his club soda by the dying fire, to how shapely she had looked in her yellow velveteen dress earlier in the evening.
+His post-celebratory thoughts drifted to his youngest but still he could not shake the feeling that his son's new fiancée as he sipped his club soda by the dying fire, to how shapely she had looked in her yellow velveteen dress earlier in the evening.